woocommerce/woocommerce/docs/localization-translation/README.md

 }
 ```

-## Translating text without a localization file
+## Other tools

+There are some other third-party tools that can help with translations.
+The following list shows a few of them.

+### Loco Translate

+[Loco Translate](https://wordpress.org/plugins/loco-translate/) provides in-browser editing of WordPress translation files and integration with automatic translation services.

+### Say what?

-With the [Say what?](https://wordpress.org/plugins/say-what/) plugin, you can effortlessly translate or modify specific words without delving into a WordPress theme's `.po` file.
-No custom coding needed.
+[Say what?](https://wordpress.org/plugins/say-what/) allows to effortlessly translate or modify specific words without delving into a WordPress theme's `.po` file.

-Upon activation, the plugin prompts you to specify:

-1. **Original String**: The text you aim to translate.
-Check the plugin source code for the precise string.
-2. **Text Domain**: Use `woocommerce`.
-3. **Replacement Text**: The text you'd like to display in place of the original.
+### String locator

+[String Locator](https://wordpress.org/plugins/string-locator/) enables quick searches within themes, plugins, or the WordPress core, displaying a list of files with the matching text and its line number.

 ## FAQ